Dynamical active particles in the overdamped limit: Analytical description of the behaviour

-For the HAP we have an initial energy of order $\omega I_0$ in the depot and a kinetic energy of which vanishes for $M\to0$.
-If we choose $M=\mathcal{O}(\varepsilon^z)$ with $z>2$, $M$ is still the smallest scale, smaller than $\chi=\mathcal{O}(\varepsilon^2)$.
-This justifies the overdamed limit and we have the energy The displacement $L_\mathrm{HAP}$ for the HAP can be identified from \eqref{eq:q} to be of order Comparing the displacements \eqref{eq:displacement1} and \eqref{eq:displacement2}, we see that the Hamiltonian mechanism is far more effective in using the initial energy $E_0$ to gain displacement since the distance is not effected by the mass $M$.
+The efficiency for both $\varepsilon d$-regimes is the same.
+From \eqref{eq:unaveragedQ} it is clear that the maximum distance travelled is of order The kinetic energy scales with $M$ and hence vanishes in the limit $M\to0$.
+This means that in the overdamped limit all the initial energy is in the depot and is of order This leads to a relation of displacement and energy, Comparing the displacements \eqref{eq:displacement1} and \eqref{eq:displacement2}, we see that the DAP is far more effective in using the initial energy $E_0$ to gain displacement since the distance is not affected by the mass $M$.
+The travelled distance is the initial energy times the displacement per used energy $1/(\gamma v_\mathrm{c})$.

-The HAP in this regime acts like an efficient car driver: it maximises the travelled distance by slowing down and using the fuel (depot energy) against smaller frictional forces.

-The HAP is however not as effective as it could be, in fact it has the same effectiveness as its underdamped version from Section \ref{sec:2}.
-In the underdamped case the travel speed is $v_\mathrm{c}=\omega/k$, which results in an average frictional force of magnitude $\gamma v_\mathrm{c}$.
-With the same available depot energy $E_0$ we get the same equation \eqref{eq:displacement2} for the underdamped case.

-While the overdamped HAP does only have a maximum speed of order $\varepsilon$ (see \eqref{eq:q}), most of the motion is just back and forth.
-This can bee seen as the small oscillation in Figure \ref{fig:Ievo}.
-This figure shows the depot energy, which is directly proportional to \eqref{eq:unaveragedQ}.
-Without this non-secular motion, speeds of order $\varepsilon$ would result in an efficiency of order $\varepsilon^{-1}$ over timescales of the same order.
-The back and forth during one cycle of $\varphi$ causes the HAP to generate secular displacement over a much longer time scale of $\varepsilon^{-2}$, hence ending up with the same efficiency as in the underdamped case.